 Pursue Your Niche

 Think about what your ideal client needs on any given project and work to fill those roles.
 If you aren't yet equipped, sites like Lynda offer online courses and tutorials in business, web development, design and more.
-And don't worry about paying the site's monthly fee: You'll get free access using your public library card.
+Don't worry about paying the site's monthly fee: you'll get free access using your public library card.